 9 Criteria to Determine Whether You Pursue a Partnership, or Not

-1. The Partnership Is Relevant to My Core Challenges or Goals
+1. The Partnership is Relevant to My Core Challenges or Goals

 Always start with the problem you’re trying to solve.
 To what extent does this partnership idea align with this problem and offer a promising vision for solving it?
 Some partnership ideas will touch on your organizational challenges and objectives in tangential ways, or they may focus on lower-priority issues.
 While these could be interesting opportunities, they are less likely to be able—in the long run—to rally the commitment and resources you’ll need internally to see the partnership through.

-2. The Partnership Has Good Chances of Success
+2. The Partnership has Good Chances of Success

 Let’s say the partnership is very relevant to your core challenge.
-Now ask: Is this partnership idea a moonshot or can we expect—with reasonable certainty—that we’ll be successful if we set down this path?
+Now ask: Is this partnership idea a moonshot or can we expect—with reasonable certainty—that we’ll be successful if we start down this path?

 3. A Successful Outcome Will Move the Needle in Solving My Problem